You are here: Urology Textbook > Adrenal glands > Cushing syndrome

 CT or MRI of the Abdomen:

-Abdominal imaging is done if adrenal adenoma/carcinoma is suspected.
+Abdominal imaging with CT scan or MRI is done if adrenal adenoma/carcinoma is suspected.
 In general, adenomas are larger than 2 cm and the adrenal gland of the opposite side is atrophied.
 Adrenal carcinomas are in general larger than 5 cm, show calcification or irregularities.

 Treatment of Cushing Syndrome